 ANNOUNCEMENTS:

-Congregate Dining: All Nutrition Centers are currently closed due to the pandemic.
-Home delivered meals remain open.
+• Congregate Dining: Please join us for congregate dining at any of our Nutrition Centers located in: Brasher, Canton, Gouverneur, Morristown and Potsdam.
+Home delivered meals also remain open.
+We also offer our Grab & Go program.
 If you are an older adult in need of food, please call NY Connects at 315-386-4730.

 The OFA is now on FaceBook!
 Find us and like our page at "St. Lawrence County Office for the Aging"